iavofficial/IAVFrontendFramework/README.md

 ### `npm devmode`

-This command builds the framework to the "build" folder.
+This command builds the framework to the *build* folder.
 Tsc and babel will watch files in src/links and src/lib for changes and recompile it if necessary.

 ### `npm run build-linux`